TheHellTower/GayFex/index.md

 Downloads
 ---------
-You could obtain the latest source code and releases at [GitHub project page](https://github.com/yck1509/ConfuserEx/releases).
+You could obtain the latest source code and releases at [GitHub project page](https://github.com/mkaring/ConfuserEx/releases).
-You may find the bleeding edge builds at [the CI Server](https://ci.appveyor.com/project/yck1509/confuserex).
+You may find the bleeding edge builds at [the CI Server](https://ci.appveyor.com/project/mkaring/confuserex).
-ConfuserEx requires only .NET Framework 3.5 to run.
+ConfuserEx requires .NET Framework 4.6.1 to run.
+The CLI interface runs also on .NET Core 2.2 on multiple platforms.
 It might be helpful to read the [FAQ]({{ BASE_PATH }}/faq/)!

 ---